Director reveals Daniel Craig's character in Knives Out is 'obviously' gay

-The director and writer of the wildly successful Knives Out movies has revealed that Daniel Craig's character is 'obviously' gay.
+The writer and director of Knives Out, Rian Johnson, has confirmed that Daniel Craig's character in the movie is gay.

-While Johnson didn’t disclose which actor played Blanc's love interest, he teased: "There’s nobody in the world I can imagine bringing me more joy for Benoit Blanc to be with."
+While the director didn’t disclose which actor played Blanc’s love interest, he teased: “There’s nobody in the world I can imagine bringing me more joy for Benoit Blanc to be with.”

-Previously, the director revealed during the Toronto Film Festival that he's willing to make more sequels with Blanc 'until Daniel blocks me on his phone'.
+Previously, Johnson also revealed during the Toronto Film Festival that he’s willing to make more sequels with Blanc ‘until Daniel blocks me on his phone’.

-The sequel also marks the last credit for Angela Lansbury, who appears in a video call as herself, having passed away in October aged 96.
+The flick will also mark the last credit for Angela Lansbury, as she’s set to appear in a video call as herself.

-During the London Festival Film press conference, Craig marvelled at Lansbury and noted how 'honoured' he was to have her a part of the movie.
+During the London Festival Film press conference, Craig marvelled at Lansbury and noted how ‘honoured’ he was to have her a part of the movie, as per Business Insider.

 He said: "Angela Lansbury has been in my life all my life.
 I mean my favourite film is Bedknobs and Broomsticks.”

-Stephen Sondheim, the murder mystery authoring legend who passed away last year at 91, also made an appearance in the upcoming film.
+Stephen Sondheim, the murder mystery authoring legend who passed away last year at 91, will also make an appearance in the upcoming film.

 Johnson admitted he was stunned after getting the two icons to sign on.